ExploreJapanDaily Editorial TeamEditorially reviewedUpdated July 28, 2026Verified July 28, 202618 min read

 Confirm crib and bath availability

-Strollers, diaper changes, and moving through stations without stress
+Strollers, reservations, and moving through stations without stress

 Avoid rush hour with a stroller